Swollen Eyes In Children: Causes, Homecare Tips & Treatment

 1. Rubbing the eye

 Most children tend to rub their eyes if they have eye irritation.
 This may often cause swelling of the eyelids.
-Rough rubbing of the eyelids with dirty hands could increase eye irritation and make the eyelids swollen.
+Rough rubbing of the eyelids with dirty hands could increase eye irritation and cause swollen baby eyes.
 The important thing here is the initial cause of the eye irritation that led to the rubbing.
 Often it is allergies.

 protip_icon Point to consider